 Industrial farms also directly affect the health of nearby communities.
 Research on 16 North Carolina communities in which intensive hog operations are prevalent found that associated air pollutants—including hydrogen sulphide, fecal waste dust and bacteria—caused acute physical symptoms among local residents, such as eye and nasal irritation, difficulty breathing, wheezing, chest tightness and nausea.

 So how can we address these wider socio-economic issues?
 Supporting regionalized food systems—with truly independent farmers and food processors that are more closely integrated within their local communities—is a good place to start.

-The AWA program is open to independent family farmers who own their animals and are responsible for their day-to-day management and care.
+AGW’s farm programs are only open to independent farmers who own their animals and are responsible for their day-to-day management and care.
 Research shows that independent farms are more beneficial for the rural economy, as they are more likely to spend their dollars locally.
 Every time money changes hands within a community it boosts income and economic activity, and fuels job creation—known as the local multiplier effect.

-While “big farms” are certainly not always “bad,” it stands to reason that family farmers who aren’t beholden to the whims of corporations, who own and are directly responsible for the management of their livestock and land, and who serve and employ local people are more likely to be invested in the well-being of their animals, their local environment, and their local communities.
+While “big farms” are certainly not always “bad,” it stands to reason that independent farmers who aren’t beholden to the whims of corporations, who own and are directly responsible for the management of their livestock and land, and who serve and employ local people are more likely to be invested in the well-being of their animals, their local environment and their local communities.